Skip to main content

 Image from Hans Luiken

 The attention-grabbing Agora Theater is located in a bright orange building designed by Ben van Berkel in the renovated city centre of Lelystad.
 Inside you’ll find a theatre and congress centre which form the city's cultural heart.
-You’ll see a colourful lineup of comedy, avant-garde theatre, cabaret, stage shows and music nights on the agenda.
+On the agenda, you’ll see a colourful lineup of comedy, avant-garde theatre, cabaret, stage shows and music nights.
 Restaurant Applaus, located within the building, is perfect for pre-theatre fine dining or a delicious lunch on the sunny terrace.

 Aviodrome